 Port-out fraud occurs when an unauthorized person is able to port your phone number to a new carrier.
 Once the port-out is complete, the unauthorized person can receive your calls and texts (including those that are used by other businesses for security purposes).

-Port Validation is a standard security feature applied to all T-Mobile accounts with a PIN/passcode.
+Port Validation is a standard security feature applied to all T-Mobile accounts through the use of a PIN/passcode.
 Should you choose to change carriers and port-out your phone number, this PIN/passcode is your secure key to do so.
 But without this PIN/passcode, an unauthorized third-party cannot complete the port-out process with the other carrier.
-If you have not previously established a PIN/passcode for your T-Mobile account, or wish to update your PIN/passcode, please have the Billing Responsible Party (BRP) call T-Mobile Customer Care at 1-800-937-8997.
+If you wish to update your PIN/passcode, log into your My.T-Mobile.com account or have the Billing Responsible Party (BRP) call T-Mobile Customer Care at 1-800-937-8997.